morningspace/lab-k8s-playground/docs/All-in-One-Playground-Usage-Guide.md

 You can also login using web terminal.
 To access it, use the host IP or the box IP that launches the playground, e.g. the default box IP is `192.168.56.100`, so the web terminal URL is https://192.168.56.100:4200.
 Please refer to ["Customize the playground"](#customize-the-playground) on how to change the box IP.

+If use the box, please use vagrant/vagrant as user/password when you login from web terminal.
 After login, you can use [kubectl](https://kubernetes.io/docs/reference/kubectl) to access the cluster, use [helm](https://helm.sh) to deploy applications, or other pre-installed tools, e.g. [kubens](https://github.com/ahmetb/kubectx), [kubectl aliases](https://github.com/ahmetb/kubectl-aliases) to make your access to the cluster much easier.
 Here is a demo that run variant command line tools from both normal and web terminals.

 ![](demo-tools.gif)